sebastiansauer/stats-nutshell/regression2.md

 In this picture, we see that the two regression lines are *not* parallel, and hence there is evidence of an interaction effect.

-The interaction effect amounts to the *difference* in slops in Figure @fig-interact-simple.
+The interaction effect amounts to the *difference* in slops in  @fig-interact-simple.

 One might be inclined to interpret Figure @fig-interact-simple as an 3D image, where the one (reddish) line is in the foreground and the blueish line in the background (or vice versa, as you like).
 Given a 3D image (and hence 2 predictors), we are where we started further above.